tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 system (SRS), a program which allows you to create, manage and review [flashcards](https://en.wikipedia.org/wiki/Flashcard).

-There are currently many different SRS’s available.
+Currently, there are  many SRS applications available.
 [Mnemosyne](https://wiki.archlinux.org/index.php/Mnemosyne)
 is considered to be a good Anki alternative.
 However, I recommend that you stick with Anki.